 A sinus X-ray (or sinus series) is an imaging test that uses a small amount of radiation to visualize details of your sinuses.
 Sinuses are paired (right and left) air-filled pockets that circumscribe the nasal structures.
-They clean the air breathed through the nose and provide shape to the face.
+The function of the sinuses is debated, but possibly include humidifying the air breathed through your nose and providing shape to your face.

 There are four different pairs of sinuses:

-- Frontal sinuses: The right and left frontal sinuses are located over and around the eyes.
-Specifically, they are situated near the center of the forehead just above each eye.
+- Frontal sinuses: The right and left frontal sinuses are located over and around your eyes.
+Specifically, they’re situated near the center of your forehead just above each eye.

 - Maxillary sinuses: The maxillary sinuses are the largest of the sinuses.
-They are positioned behind the cheekbones near the maxillae, or upper jaws.
+They’re positioned behind your cheekbones near your maxillae, or upper jaws.

-- Sphenoid sinuses: The sphenoid sinuses are located behind the skull, near the optic nerve and the pituitary gland.
+- Sphenoid sinuses: The sphenoid sinuses are located behind your skull, near your optic nerve and pituitary gland.

-- Ethmoid sinuses: These sinuses are situated between the eyes and the bridge of the nose.
-Ethmoid sinuses consist of a collection of six to 12 small air cells that open independently into the nasal passage.
-They are divided into front, middle, and rear groups.
+- Ethmoid sinuses: These sinuses are situated between your eyes and the bridge of your nose.
+Ethmoid sinuses consist of a collection of 6 to 12 small air cells that open independently into your nasal passage.
+They’re divided into front, middle, and rear groups.

 A sinus X-ray helps doctors detect problems with the sinuses.
 Sinuses are normally filled with air, so the passages will appear black on an X-ray of healthy sinuses.
-A grey or white area on the X-ray of the sinuses indicates a problem.
-This is most often due to inflammation or a buildup of fluid in the sinuses (e.g. sinusitis).
+A gray or white area on an X-ray of the sinuses indicates a problem.
+This is most often due to inflammation or a buildup of fluid in the sinuses.

-A sinus X-ray may also be called X-ray of the sinuses, or paranasal sinus radiography.
-It is a noninvasive test that can be completed quickly and with little discomfort or pain.
+A sinus X-ray may also be called X-ray of the sinuses or paranasal sinus radiography.
+It’s a noninvasive test that can be completed quickly and with little discomfort or pain.

 Your doctor will order a sinus X-ray if you’re experiencing symptoms of a sinus problem or sinusitis, also known as a sinus infection.
-Sinusitis occurs when the sinuses become inflamed, causing a buildup of pus and mucus in the sinuses.
+Sinusitis occurs when your sinuses become inflamed, causing a buildup of pus and mucus in these cavities.
 The condition is usually caused by a bacterial infection that develops after a viral infection.
-Symptoms of sinusitis include:

 - stuffy nose with thick nasal secretions that may appear white, yellow, or green

-- pain or tenderness in the forehead, between the eyes, in the cheeks, and upper jaw
+- pain or tenderness in your forehead, between your eyes, or in your cheeks or upper jaw

-- swelling around the eyes, around the nose, and in the cheeks
+- swelling around your eyes or nose, or in your cheeks

 - decreased sense of smell